The 15 Best Men’s Boots for Under $300 (Updated for 2023)

 So, overall, it’s a good boot.
 It’s inexpensive, work-friendly, and it’s got a little flag on it.

 Let’s get a little weird.
-Taft is a company known for its unusual, standout boots and while they are unusual, they have such a wide range of weird that you’re likely to find the kind of weird that you can pull off.
+Taft is a company known for its unusual boots that come such a wide range of weird that you’re likely to find the kind of weird that you can pull off.
 (If I were running their advertising, I’d make their slogan “Find Your Weird.”)

 Taft Jack Boot Highlights